bitfocus/esp-ota/README.md

 ## Methods

+For all functions below with port and/or flash parameters, the default port is 3232, and the default target is EspOTA.FLASH.

 * `setPassword(password)` - Set password before transfer
-* `uploadFirmware(filename, address, port)` - Transfer firmware to the device using the specified ip and port.
-This function returns a `Promise` that will succeed when the file is done transferring and accepted by the device.
-The default port is set to 3232.
+* `uploadFirmware(filename, address, port)` - Transfer firmware to FLASH of the device using the specified ip and port.
+This function returns a `Promise` that will succeed when the file is done transferring and accepted by the device. (an alias for `uploadFile(..., EspOTA.FLASH)`)
 * `uploadSPIFFS(filename, address, port)` - Transfer SPIFFS filesystem to the device using the specified ip and port.
+This function returns a `Promise` that will succeed when the file is done transferring and accepted by the device. (an alias for `uploadFile(..., EspOTA.SPIFFS)`)
+* `uploadFile(filename, address, port, target)` - Transfer files to target sections using the specified ip, port and target.
 This function returns a `Promise` that will succeed when the file is done transferring and accepted by the device.
-The default port is set to 3232.
-* `uploadFile(filename, address, port, target)` - Main Transfer method for files to target sections using the specified ip, port and target.
+* `uploadBuffer(buffer, address, port, target)` - Transfer method for buffers to target sections using the specified ip, port and target.
 This function returns a `Promise` that will succeed when the file is done transferring and accepted by the device.
-The default port is set to `8266` and target is `U_FLASH`.
-* `uploadBuffer(filename, address, port, target)` - Main Transfer method for Buffers to target sections using the specified ip, port and target.
-This function returns a `Promise` that will succeed when the file is done transferring and accepted by the device.
-The default port is set to `8266` and target is `U_FLASH`.
 * `on()` - This class extends the `EventEmitter` class, and exposes two events; `state` and `progress`.

+***NOTE!*** The port for `ESP8266` devices is *8266*, and the port for `ESP32` devices is *3232*.
+Make sure you specify the correct one for your device.

-## Flashing Targets
+## Flashing targets

-Use these Targets with `uploadFile` or `uploadBuffer` Methods to specify the flashing Target.
+Use these targets with `uploadFile` or `uploadBuffer` methods to specify the flashing target.

-* `esp.TARGET.U_FLASH` - Upload to Main Flash.
+* `EspOTA.FLASH` - Upload to Main Flash.
-* `esp.TARGET.U_SPIFFS` - Upload to File System.
+* `EspOTA.SPIFFS` - Upload to File System.

 ## Possible "states"